ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListADT.rst

 An alternative design is to factor out position as a separate position object, sometimes referred to as an :term:`iterator`.

-.. codeinclude:: Design/API
+.. codeinclude:: ChalmersGU/API
-   :tag: CollectionADT, Emptyline, ListADT
+   :tag: ListADT

 |